IsakJones/polka/README.md

   - /balance POST updates memory bank and account ledgers
   - every second the cache updates the DB banks table with its own memory ledger
   - loads bank balances from DB on startup
+  - loads account balance from DB on startup
+  - Send account balance updates to DB
   - listens for updates from multiple API services

  - DB
   - transactions records all transactions send through /transaction POST to API
    - records name and account number of sender and receiver, dollar amount sent, and time
   - banks records bank names and bank balances with Polka (<0 then owes to Polka, >0 then Polka owes)
+  - accounts records balances of individual accounts at all banks, hence include bank id, account number, and balance
+   - includes a unique index for upsert and an index on both accounts and bank for performance

 List of features to add: